vincoss/vinco-logging-toolkit/README.txt

-An exception logging library for .NET, Silverlight, WPF, ASP.NET MVC and WCF that uses an ELMAH (Error Logging Modules and Handlers for ASP.NET).
+Elmah Everywhere is an exception logging library for .NET, Silverlight, WPF, ASP.NET MVC and WCF that uses an ELMAH (Error Logging Modules and Handlers for ASP.NET).

 Default Loging details.